Carbonitriding is an ideal process for low-carbon, low-alloy steels that need case hardening.

 Trust your parts to Paulo.

-Are you facing challenges with your current carbonitriding provider or have a new project coming up?
+Are you facing challenges with your current heat treatment provider or have a new project coming up?
 We’re ready to help.
 Connect with a Paulo expert today!Get Started